abi-am/omicss-25/Group projects/README.md

  - Mentors: Arpine Grigoryan, Melina Tamazyan, Sveta Mnatsakanyan, Luiza Stepanyan
  - Students (will be added)
- - Short description: Investigate the cellular heterogeneity of lung cancer by analyzing single-cell RNA sequencing data, identify the key genes, cell populations, and molecular pathways that contribute to the development and progression of lung cancer.
+ - Short description: This project aims to investigate the cellular heterogeneity of lung cancer by analyzing single-cell RNA sequencing data from publicly available sources.
+The students will learn how to identify the genes, cell populations, and molecular pathways that contribute to the development and progression of lung cancer.